akostrik/CPP_module_42/README.md

 **Incomplete class** : a class until the end of its definition **Polymorphic class**: defines or inherits a virtual function

-# Approximation to real numbers
+# Representation of real numbers
 **Accuracy** how close a measurement is to the true value
 **Precision** how much information you have about a quantity